 The Finnish Ministry of Economic Affairs and Employment has granted the Turku biogas plant expansion €7.97 million in investment aid for key energy projects.
 The project entity planned by Gasum Ltd covers the expansion of the Topinoja, Turku, biogas plant as well as the construction of a biogas upgrading and liquefaction plant.
 As part of the project, two new biogas filling stations will also be constructed in the Turku region to serve light vehicles.
 The total investment will be in the range of €26 million.

 Planning for the Turku project entity will begin immediately.
-The final investment decision concerning the project is due to take place during spring 2017.
 The investment in anticipated to be completed during 2018.
 The project will provide around 170 full-time equivalents of employment during the construction phase.
 The annual total capacity of the biogas plant following the completion of the expansion will be around 110,000 tonnes of sewage sludge and separately collected biowaste as well as industrial side streams.
 The project will enhance the growth of the Finnish biogas market and strongly promote the transport fuel of biogas.

 ”The key project aid granted for the Turku biogas project is a strong sign of the Government’s commitment to the development of the biogas market in Finland.
 100% Finnish and fully renewable biogas plays a key role in action to achieve a clear reduction in road transport emissions in accordance with the climate targets binding on Finland,” says Gasum CEO Johanna Lamminen.